-I’ve felt this way before, and I could very well be wrong, but I have that feeling again that NPQG is about to burst onto the scenes.
+I have felt this way before, and I could very well be wrong, but I have that feeling again that NPQG is about to burst onto the scenes.
 I started working on a theory of everything in January, 2018.
 By mid-2018 I was convinced I had figured it out, at least directionally.
 All of nature was based on two fundamental particles.
 At the time I called them s and t, not that they represented space and time, but perhaps as a tipping of the hat to space and time.
-At this point, in retrospect, I had near zero ability to communicate my idea well at that point.
+At that time, in retrospect, I had near zero ability to communicate my idea well.
 I was seeing an enormous number of touchpoints where it made sense to my logic and intuition that nature had only two fundamental particles.
 That said, if physicists had been willing to engage in discussion, the solution to nature could have been complete by end of 2018.
 I had the vision, and I could have directed them to the correct solution.

 In the intervening two years to mid-2020 I’ve had the feeling multiple times that NPQG was about to pop.
 Either way, pop or no pop, I kept plugging away gaining insight and understanding of how nature and the universe work.
 It is in the periods where I have a breakthrough and insights come really fast, when I think NPQG may be about to emerge from the professional cacophony of physics/cosmology/astronomy as well as the tower of babble from outsiders, which includes me.
 Frankly, many of us can’t speak the same language.